apify/crawlee/README.md

 For example, the input JSON file for the actor is expected to be in the default key-value store in `./apify_storage/key_value_stores/default/INPUT.json`.

-Now you can easily deploy your code to Apify cloud by running:
+Now you can easily deploy your code to the Apify cloud by running:

 ```bash
 apify login